 Below you can find the video with detailed instructions for the ESPEasy recording in the NodeMCU.

 IF you have a board other than NodeMCU (4MB memory) you may have to download the complete package from the ESPEasy releases page on GitHub.
 This is necessary, for example, with the Wemos D1 Mini Lite board (not necessary with the normal version, "not Lite").

 Connect CO₂ sensor MH-Z19B

-Connecting the MH-Z19B or Senseair S8 sensors (they connect exactly the same) to the NodeMCU is very easy, it only requires four connections.
+The connection of the MH-Z19B or Senseair S8 sensors (they connect exactly the same) to the NodeMCU is very easy, it only requires four connections.

 You will need to a soldering iron, tin and a pay a little attention, but it shouldn't take you more than 5 or 10 minutes, even if you have little experience in these matters, or be your first electronics project.

-For connection of the MH-Z19B sensor to the NodeMCU, we will use the cable that comes with the MH-Z19B, cutting the connector on the end.
+For connection of the MH-Z19B sensor to the NodeMCU, we can use the cable that comes with the MH-Z19B, cutting the connector on the end.